 Modern Slavery Act Statement

-Thermo Fisher Scientific Inc.’s (“Thermo Fisher Scientific” or the “Company”) 4i Values of Integrity, Intensity, Innovation and Involvement are the foundation of our culture, guiding all interactions with our customers, suppliers and partners, and communities, and with each other.
+Thermo Fisher Scientific Inc.’s (“Thermo Fisher”, “we” or the “Company”) 4i Values of Integrity, Intensity, Innovation and Involvement are the foundation of our culture, guiding all interactions with our customers, suppliers, partners, communities, and each other.
 As the first of these values, Integrity reminds our colleagues to honor commitments, communicate openly and demonstrate the highest ethical standards.
 This includes a commitment to ensuring that our own operations and our supply chain respect human rights and fair labor practices, and uphold global standards for equal opportunities, the freedom to associate, as well as the elimination of modern slavery, human trafficking, and harmful or exploitative forms of child labor.

 This statement is made pursuant to: